openvswitch/ovs/Documentation/tutorials/faucet.rst

      $ git clone https://github.com/openvswitch/ovs.git
      $ cd ovs

-   The default checkout is the master branch.
-You will need to use the master branch for this tutorial as it includes some functionality required for this tutorial.
+   The default checkout is the main branch.
+You will need to use the main branch for this tutorial as it includes some functionality required for this tutorial.